saraimmtech/saraimmtech.github.io/README.md

 **Summary (one-liner)**
 It simulates an Etch A Sketch by converting knob rotation deltas into x/y stylus movement that draws persistent lines on an offscreen buffer; knobs are interactive with mouse + keyboard, and shaking clears the buffer.

+## Project Idea

+### Mind Garden

+**Concept**

+An interactive visualization of emotions.
+Users type one word describing how they feel, and the system grows a visual form based on its semantic meaning — e.g., “calm” creates smooth blue waves, “angry” triggers red spikes and chaotic movement.

+**Interaction**
+- Text input = seed word
+- Algorithm translates sentiment → color, form, and motion rules
+- Over time, the canvas becomes a garden of emotions from the users

+**Why?**

+It’s interactive and personal — visualizing emotions is always fascinating, as the outcomes can be surprising and unique each time.
+I can also imagine this being a fun and creative tool for psychologists to include on their websites, allowing visitors to express their feelings and receive engaging visual feedback.